Kate Coyne’s work questions how the purity of substance connects to an authentic sense of the body and being.

 Kate’s current artworks are of a large scale, utilising ‘queen’-sized foam mattresses.
 The works embody the ageing female form, and a feminist view of time and gender.
 In an increasingly heterogenous and fluid world Kate is interested in exploring the relationship between gender and time in the ordinary, mundane world of lived experience.

-As a promising emerging artist, Kate’s work has been included in a number of group shows.
-Kate has been afinalist in the Ravenswood Art Prize (Emerging Artist), the Women’s Art Prize and the Mosman Art Prize.
+As a promising emerging artist, Kate’s work has been included in a number of group exhibitions.
+She has also been a finalist in the Ravenswood Art Prize (Emerging Artist), the Women’s Art Prize and the Mosman Art Prize.